-The Company and Affimed N.V. ("Affimed") were parties to a license agreement which was subsequently terminated.
-In April 2021, the Company and Affimed entered into a new agreement, under which the Company is eligible to receive payments from Affimed on potential future commercial sales related to three innate cell engager ("ICE") molecules and any product candidates containing the ICE molecules.
-Additionally, the Company is eligible to receive a milestone for each program upon each product candidate achieving marketing approval.
+In April 2021, the Company and Affimed entered into a contractual agreement, under which the Company is eligible to receive payments from Affimed on potential future commercial sales related to three ICE molecules and preloaded natural killer cells containing the ICE molecules.
+Additionally, the Company is eligible to receive a milestone upon the first product candidate in each program achieving marketing approval.